Project Status

 9-year-old Gwetolin.

-"The procedure of fetching water from the hand-dug well is tiring and strenuous, as the hand-dug well lacks a hand pump; this is a limitation because the quantity of water fetched is insignificant," Gwetolin shared.
+"The procedure of fetching water from the protected dug well is tiring and strenuous, as the protected dug well lacks a hand pump; this is a limitation because the quantity of water fetched is insignificant," Gwetolin shared.

 Students hauling heavy jerrycans back to school.